tlg-22-08-sde-7/MetalQuest-T3-Capstone/README.md

 Learning Swing was the biggest challenge.

 #### What is something you're proud of?
-I'm proud of completing the final capstone and finishing the classroom training.
+I'm proud of completing the final capstone, how well we worked together, and finishing the classroom training.

 #### How did you overcome the technical challenge?
 <ul>